codad5/cli-fs/README.md

 cli-fs is a simple CLI app for common file operations written in Rust.
 It uses the [**fli**](https://github.com/codad5/fli) crate, which provides a simple and intuitive way to define command-line interfaces for your Rust applications.

+## About cli-fs

+cli-fs was developed as a showcase of some of the use cases of the `fli` crate, which provides an easy-to-use framework for building command-line interfaces in Rust.
+It demonstrates how to perform common file operations such as listing the contents of a directory, moving files, creating files, speaking words, and writing to files.

+## Please Note

+This project is primarily intended as a demonstration and learning tool for using the `fli` crate.
+While it provides basic functionality for file operations, it may not be suitable for production use without further enhancements and testing.
 ## Usage

 To use cli-fs, follow the steps below: